 Can I still eat pork?

-You can't get swine flu by eating pork, bacon, ham, or other foods that come
+Yes.
+You can't get swine flu by eating pork, bacon, ham, or other foods that come from pigs.

 What else should I be doing during the swine flu pandemic?

 Keep informed of what's going on in your community.
 Your state and local health departments may have important information if swine flu develops in your area.
 For instance, parents might want to consider what they would do if their child's school temporarily closed because of flu.
 Don't panic, but a little planning wouldn't hurt.

 Here's the advice from the U.S. government's pandemicflu.gov web site: